Rina Shingaki: Independent circuit (2018-2021)

 Shingaki made her professional wrestling debut at Kaientai Dojo 16th Anniversary Club-K Super Evolution 16 on April 22, 2018 where she fell short to Ayame Sasamura.

 As a freelancer, Shingaki is known for competing in various promotions.
 At TJPW The Sparkling Girl Will Fly To Hakata, an event promoted by Tokyo Joshi Pro Wrestling on March 31, 2019, she teamed up with Mizuki to defeat Marika Kobashi and Miu Watanabe.
 At ZERO1 Office T 30th Anniversary Celebration, an event promoted by Pro Wrestling Zero1 on April 11, 2019, she fell short to Hiroe Nagahama.
 At a house show promoted by Pure-J on July 10, 2019, Shingaki unsuccessfully challenged Manami Katsu in a singles match.
 At Oz Academy Fragment Of Soul from December 15, 2019, she teamed up with Syuri to unsuccessfully challenge Mission K4 (Akino and Kaho Kobayashi) for the Oz Academy Tag Team Championship.
-At RibbonMania 2019, an event promoted by Ice Ribbon on December 31, 2019, she participated in a 44-person gauntlet match in which the retiring Tequila Saya went into a draw with her, Risa Sera, Suzu Suzuki, Manami Toyota, Ken Ohka, Tsukushi, Tsukasa Fujimoto and many others.
+At RibbonMania 2019, an event promoted by Ice Ribbon on December 31, 2019, she participated in a 44-person gauntlet match in which the retiring Tequila Saya went into a draw with her, Risa Sera, Suzu Suzuki, Manami Toyota, Ken Ohka, Tsukushi, Tsukasa Fujimoto, Itsuki Aoki, Banny Oikawa, Matsuya Uno, Yuki Mashiro and many others.